lpcruz/camp/README.md

-# selenium-js
+# CAMP

-Practice writing selenium tests in JavaScript
+Practice writing selenium tests in JavaScript so you can be a better person.

 ## Requirements
 1. node >= 6.9.2